PS 102 American Government 3 SH

 PS 201 Political Theory 3 SH

 A study of the nature of politics, ideological and intellectual movements and the contributions of concepts and ideas to an understanding of the political process.
 From a historical, empirical and contemporary perspective.
 Spring semester of odd-numbered years.
-Competency: Critical Thinking (CT).
+Prerequisite: WRT 101/101P or appropriate placement.
+Competency: Critical Thinking (CT), Writing Tier Intensive 2 (W2).

 PS 212 Policy-Making Process in American Government 3 SH